Do We Want To Lose Creativity To AI? (Editorial – December 2025)

 I’ve said in the past and still believe that the Internet is a global village only with a lot of people popping in and out.
-Getting your head above the water and be seen or recognised can be a confusing mess, depending on how you want to be seen, let alone for what reasons.
-I’m certainly not sure about being an ‘influencer’ is a good way because you’re essentially a lackey to advertising promotion.
-In many respects, even social media is only a small section considering how many different websites there are.
+Getting your head above the water and being seen or recognised can be a confusing mess, depending on how you want to be seen, let alone for what reasons.
+I’m certainly not sure about being an ‘influencer’ being a good way because you’re essentially a lackey to advertising promotion.
+In many respects, even social media is only a small section, considering how many different websites there are.

 A real problem and the point of this editorial is what is happening to people with creative talent out there?
 If you are a creative, there is often a desire to write, draw or paint and show what you can do and, maybe, make some money from it.
-Starting your own website is relatively easy but drumming up people to come and have a look much more difficult unless you have some sort of celebratory status is a lot tougher.
-To do that, people end up being on social media to get people to like you and that can be hard work.
-Once you’re there, people tend to be writing for their clique group than for themselves and lose track of what they are supposed to be doing, writing credible stories.
-A similar thing tends to happen on real world creative classes so its hardly new, just pointing out a similarity.
+Starting your own website is relatively easy, but drumming up people to come and have a look is a lot more difficult unless you have some sort of celebratory status.
+To do that, people end up being on social media to get people to like you, and that can be hard work.
+Once you’re there, people tend to be writing for their clique group rather than for themselves and lose track of what they are supposed to be doing: writing credible stories.
+A similar thing tends to happen in real-world creative classes, so it’s hardly new; I’m just pointing out a similarity.
 Creativity comes with a strong personality.
 Something the Internet or classes can undermine if you let it.

 Even so, there’s little in the way of, what shall we call it, apprenticeship for creativity on the Net.
-In the real world, if you want to become a writer, you work your way up through the ranks, getting short stories in print in the magazines and then chance your luck with novel length and publishers.
+In the real world, if you want to become a writer, you work your way up through the ranks, getting short stories in print in the magazines and then chancing your luck with novel length and publishers.
 It all develops your writer’s CV and shows how you’ve worked with other people editorially and know what to expect.
-A lot of that has been wiped now, especially with Science Fiction, which we’ve discussed before.
+A lot of that has been wiped now, especially with science fiction, which we’ve discussed before.

-Getting seen on a known website or more can add to a writer’s CV because it means you’ve passed through the editorial eye of someone who might think you have talent or, at least, in a piece that is written.
-Considering the number of hits SFC gets which Google logs us into the mainstream rather than the SF niche, you would think we would be a notch in any writer’s CV.
-If nothing else, regardless, I have a reputation for pointing out what is wrong with the material than just saying its not for us.
+Getting seen on a known website or more can add to a writer’s CV because it means you’ve passed through the editorial eye of someone who might think you have talent or, at least, a piece that is well written.
+Considering the number of hits SFC gets, which Google logs us into the mainstream rather than the SF niche, you would think we would be a notch in any writer’s CV.
+If nothing else, regardless, I have a reputation for pointing out what is wrong with the material rather than just saying it’s not for us.
 If you can survive me, you can survive anything.

-Now we have a new problem, AI being taught to be creative as another competitor.
+Now we have a new problem: AI being taught to be creative as another competitor.
 I think I’ve been offered a story each year for a few years that was written by one which was so bad that I didn’t think a human had written it even when I treated it as a human.
-I doubt if creativity can be programmed into an AI or it being told to respond to editors.
-On top of that, it needs a quirky way of looking at life or to imagine unusual situations.
+I doubt if creativity can be programmed into an AI or if it can be told to respond to editors.
+On top of that, it needs a quirky way of looking at life or imagining unusual situations.

 I think AI has a long way to go in growing pains.
-Will it become a rival though?
-If the grammar checkers I’ve seen are anything to go by, then it certainly can’t be taught the rules well at the moment so how can it construct any ideas into a viable intelligent story?
+Will it become a rival, though?
+If the grammar checkers I’ve seen are anything to go by, then it certainly can’t be taught the rules well at the moment, so how can it construct any ideas into a viable, intelligent story?
 Even so, can an AI fake a story by taking from other sources?
 Apart from copyright infringement, it won’t just take ideas but story structure as well.
-How many chimpanzees typing do you want to compete it against?
+How many chimpanzees typing do you want to compete against?
 AI and its uses have been blown out of proportion to what it can really do.

-Even so, it just adds to the competition and people are being less creative, leaving a gap and even relying on some AI-based extensions than doing the work themselves.
-Humans are notorious in getting into bad habits and it can spread like wildfire.
+Even so, it just adds to the competition, and people are being less creative, leaving a gap and even relying on some AI-based extensions rather than doing the work themselves.
+Humans are notorious for getting into bad habits, and it can spread like wildfire.
 Should I go as far as saying that the Internet could survive without any human interaction?
-Maybe multiple AIs will be left arguing on the Net when Man is extinct/
+Maybe multiple AIs will be left arguing on the Net when man is extinct.

 In many respects, AI has the potential to kill creativity in its attempts to put humans on an equal basis.
-I mean, there are various grammar checkers out there but they are hardly equal, let alone better than me and I carry all the rules in my head.
-An AI to write your story for you so what are you going to do in the meantime is just plain lazy?
-A good organic writer can not only hook you into a story but distil a lot of useful factual information, interesting characters and even manipulate your thinking if they choose.
+I mean, there are various grammar checkers out there, but they are hardly equal, let alone better than me, and I carry all the rules in my head.
+An AI to write your story for you – so what you are going to do in the meantime is just plain lazy?
+A good organic writer can not only hook you into a story but also distil a lot of useful factual information and interesting characters and even manipulate your thinking if they choose.

-I have a large DOC file of ideas, not all of them sorted out enough to move onto the story status but fun to look through and then get an inspiration to put it together.
-People have problems enough recognising a good, let alone a bad idea, let alone giving time to actually deciding what is a good or bad story.
+I have a large DOC file of ideas, not all of them sorted out enough to move onto the story status, but fun to look through and then get an inspiration to put it together.
+People have problems enough recognising a good idea, let alone a bad one, let alone giving time to actually deciding what is a good or bad story.
 In a nutshell, it can’t replace human creativity or the experience that would make a good writer.
 It all becomes academic if there are no creative writers out there getting started.

-It can’t replace the ability to be creative or second-think me.
-Can we have more people like me please.
+It can’t replace the ability to be creative or second-guess me.
+Can we have more people like me, please?
 You there, stop groaning at the back of the class.

-Too much procrastinating than work is too much side-tracking.
-If you want to write then you need to be seen.
+Too much procrastinating and less work is too much side-tracking.
+If you want to write, then you need to be seen.
 Getting those abilities started should be better than a new year’s resolution.
 At least with a gym, you can let it drop from lack of enthusiasm.
 Writing needs to be in your blood and come out on the screen.

-Thank you, take care, good night and I hope 2026 is a better year so I’m going to be the first person to wish you a good one.
+Thank you, take care, and good night, and I hope 2026 is a better year, so I’m going to be the first person to wish you a wonderful one.

 Geoff Willmetts